tantt3746/qr-code/README.md

-# Generate QR Code and then print it
+# Generate QR Code and then save to image

 # Setup env
 python3 -m venv venv